Add To Favorites

 Black on black pottery is still produced in the villages of San Ildefonso, where Maria Martinez lived, and Santa Clara, New Mexico.
 It is collected by people from all over the world because it is so beautiful.

 Look at examples of black on black pottery for ideas about the shapes of this pottery and the designs etched in it.
 Fold the painted sheet in half.
 Use Crayola Scissors to cut several balanced pottery shapes from the paper.
-The fold will be at the center of your pieces.
+The fold will be at the center of the pieces.

-With a Crayola Glue Stick, mount each of your pottery pictures on white paper.
+With a Crayola Glue Stick, mount each of the pottery pictures on white paper.
 Trim the paper very closely to the image.
 Glue to a colorful construction paper background.
 The white paper brings out the form of each piece of pottery.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step